4d55397500/tensorlib/README.md

 Structs defined

-* elt: an elementary 1d tensor `e_i`
+* `elt`: an elementary 1d tensor `e_i`
-* term: a higher rank tensor element, `c * e_i e_j e_k...`
+* `term`: a higher rank tensor element, `c * e_i e_j e_k...`
-* tensor: an arbitrary higher rank tensor, a sum of terms
+* `tensor`: an arbitrary higher rank tensor, a sum of terms
-* point: an array of double of fixed length
+* `point`: an array of double of fixed length
-* manifold: a function returning if a given point is on the manifold
+* `manifold`: a function returning if a given point is on the manifold
-* tensor field: a function from a point on the manifold to a tensor
+* `tensor field`: a function from a point on the manifold to a tensor

-Run the main program.
+### Operations

 Currently, supports creation of elementary unit tensors, their outer product and sum to create higher rank tensors, evaluation on a collection of vectors, symmetrization and antisymmetrization, and determinant calculation from the fully antisymmetric unit tensor.

-A sample run:
+### Use

+Practical applications intended and tbd.

+Running `main.c` demonstrates some of the available operations:

 ```
 Tensor with 2 terms: